10 Effects of Narcissistic Parents and How to Deal

 4. Narcissistic parents create an illusion in the virtual world

-Being manipulative, they put huge social pressure on their children and play the blame game against them.
+Being manipulative, they put substantial social pressure on their children and play the blame game against them.
 Sometimes, they feel ashamed of their children and consider themselves a threat to their social well-being.

 All of their thought processes and mentality revolve around their social prestige and mental peace, completely ignoring the psychology of the offspring.